chipKIT32/chipKIT-importer/README.md

 At this point, you should be able to build the Plugin just like any other project in NetBeans (Select _Run_ -> _Build Project_ in the main menu or click the button with a hammer icon in the toolbar).

 ## Changelog:
+Version 1.2.2
+- Changed the minimum required XC32 version to 2.1
+- Changed the minimum required Arduino version to 1.8.5
+- Fixed some minor bugs

 Version 1.2.1
 - Added a board configuration page to the import wizard
 - Improved board parsing logic